-At this stage, it seems like wiping out the Seven Kingdoms won’t prove too much of a hassle, with the Nights Watch seriously low on numbers, and all the Houses too busy fighting each other to mount much of a resistance.
+Despite ranking second only to the Terracotta Warriors in the list of slowest moving armies in history, evil snow-zombies the White Walkers are going to invade Westeros before Game of Thrones wraps.
+What’s more, at this stage, it seems like wiping out the Seven Kingdoms won’t prove too much of a hassle, with the Nights Watch seriously low on numbers and all the Great Houses too busy fighting each other to mount much of a resistance.

-It’s also noting that in the series so far, we’ve been introduced to dragon glass, which can kill White Walkers, and seen the effect fire can have on wights (undead humans possessed by the Walkers), so I think there’s at least some evidence to suggest foreshadowing of the part Dany and her dragons have to play in the fight to come.
+It’s also worth noting that in the series so far, we’ve encountered dragon glass, a substance which can kill White Walkers.
+We’ve also seen the effect fire can have on wights (undead humans possessed by the Walkers), so there’s at least some evidence to suggest that the part Dany and her dragons have to play in the fight to come has been amply foreshadowed.

 1. Say goodbye to the Iron Throne

-Even if the ending of Game of Thrones is ultimately surprisingly uplifting (especially for a story with so much heartbreak and cruelty), I wouldn’t for a second count on it being totally blemish-free, so even if the Iron Throne does get left on the curb for collection, don’t expect that to mean that the people of Westeros are automatically going to end up living happily ever after.
+Heck, even if the ending of Game of Thrones is surprisingly uplifting, I wouldn’t count on it being totally upheaval-free.
+So, even if the Iron Throne does get left on the curb for collection, don’t expect that to mean that the people of Westeros are automatically going to end up living happily ever after.